 EVENTS

-MATH & INFLUENCE
+MATH AND INFLUENCE

 Abstract:

-Speaker: Dr. Lucas Rusnak, Texas State University
+Speaker: Dr. Lucas Rusnak

-Dr. Rusnak has a PhD in Mathematics from Binghamton University and is Associate Professor of Mathematics at Texas State University.
 He introduced oriented hypergraphs and hypergraphic balance theory, through which he provided a categorical unification of matrix algebra and hypergraphs.
 This allowed for exciting new generalizations for the Matrix-tree theorem, Kirchhoff’s Laws, and Laplacian dynamics.
 He also provided the first formula that calculates the solution to an 1893 conjecture for optimal matrices.
 The techniques to obtain these results also led to the discovery of sentiment-regulatory data science where Dr. Rusnak was a twice featured Innovator at South-by-Southwest (SXSW).
 He frequently collaborates with researchers at the NSA and has held a Health Research Fellowship.
 His contributions were recently featured in the book Higher Order Systems for motivating hypergraphic sentiment data analysis.
 Dr. Rusnak has supervised over 60 research students from the high school through the Doctoral level, and his research interests include anything that challenges the classical boundaries of mathematics, with a specific interest in graph theory, matrix theory, category theory and matroid theory.

 PAST EVENTS